Notable Children's Books - 2025

 In this Cuban American family's immigration story, an abuelo shares stories of his childhood in Havana with his granddaughter as they spend time together visiting the ocean throughout the year.
 (Pura Belpré Illustration Honor Book)

-Adela longs to join her family's mariachi band but struggles to find where she belongs—until she discovers the perfect way to share her love for their music.
+Adela longs to join her family's mariachi band but struggles to find where she belongs—until she discovers the perfect way to share her love of their music.

 A child and parent embark on a high-seas adventure without leaving their living room, celebrating the boundless possibilities of imagination.

-From the perspective of a toy, Barnaby feels loving attention, jealousy, and heartbreak in this lost and found tale of resiliency and reunion.
+"Perfect Pet" Barnaby feels loving attention, jealousy, and heartbreak in this lost-and-found tale of resiliency and reunion.

-Told through two languages, Xiao Xin believes he is a fearless Red Fire Warrior, but his family thinks the world is too dangerous for him—can he inspire them to trust his bravery?
+Xiao Xin believes he is a fearless Red Fire Warrior, but his family thinks the world is too dangerous for him—can he inspire them to trust his bravery?
+A bilingual tale told in English and Chinese.

 A young Cherokee girl eagerly moves with her mother from the city to their ancestral homeland, embracing family, nature, and the comforting rhythm of being home.

-An earnest rhyming brother's storytelling is hilariously hijacked by his little sister's unexpected twists, leading to a collaborative adventure that proves two storytellers can make a tale twice as nice.
+An earnest boy's rhymes are hilariously hijacked by his little sister's unexpected twists, leading to a collaboration that proves two storytellers can make a tale twice as nice.

 The Boy and the Elephant.
 By Freya Blackwood.
 Illus. by the author.
 Random House Studio, $19.99 (9780593707661)